Where to Stay in Copenhagen - A Local’s Neighborhood Guide

 Northwest of Indre By and separated from it by a lovely lake, Nørrebro is the multicultural and youthful heart of Copenhagen.

-Like many of the residential neighborhoods that circle the center, it was working class and densely populated until relatively recently.
-Once a center of union organizing and workers’ rights, it proudly retains a sense of independence and rebellion.
-The waves of immigrants who have moved in over the decades have also embraced and maintained these roots.
-This multicultural atmosphere is unique among Copenhagen's neighborhoods.
+Like many of the residential neighborhoods that circle the center, it was working class until relatively recently and was historically a center of union organizing and workers’ rights.
+While the demographics have shifted, it proudly retains a sense of independence and rebellion.

 A great place to get a sense of the local community is at one of Nørrebro’s many outdoor spaces.
 Two definitely not to miss are the Assistens graveyard where H.C.
 Anderson is buried and the extremely Instagrammable Superkilen park.
 Thanks to the dominance of a bossy three-year-old, you’ll almost certainly find me in Nørrebroparken playground each weekend, standing by the swings with a coffee from the nearby roastery Coffee Collective.
 Say hi if you see me!

-It also feels markedly more ‘gritty’ than the rest of Copenhagen, and I know that not everyone enjoys that.
-Of course, take that comment with a grain of salt - nowhere in Copenhagen really feels gritty or dodgy.
-And what grittiness you will still find is largely in the process of disappearing due to the unstoppable forces of gentrification.
+The area also feels markedly more ‘gritty’ than the rest of Copenhagen, and I know that not everyone enjoys that.
+Of course, take that comment with a grain of salt - nowhere in Copenhagen really feels edgy or dodgy, and what grittiness you will find is largely in the process of disappearing due to the unstoppable forces of gentrification.
 A good, if weird, example of this is the recent opening of the area's first McDonald's, which was heavily protested against!

-I think Nørrebro is a good choice if you're in your 20s or 30s, interested in spending time in a real local neighborhood, want to partake in some nightlife, and are spending more than just a day or two here.
+I think Nørrebro is an especially good choice if you're in your 20s or 30s, interested in spending time in a real local neighborhood, want to partake in some nightlife, and are spending more than just a day or two here.

 Where to stay

-This is quite a residential neighborhood so the main thing is Airbnb or apartment rental via Booking.com
+This is quite a residential neighborhood so the main thing is apartment rentals and Airbnb.

-Kong Arthur - Facing the lakes, it’s a boutique and charming option a little walk away from the busier streets. $100-300 USD
+Kong Arthur - Technically in Indre By, but directly in front of the lakes that separate the center from Norrebro, this is a charming boutique option a little walk away from the busier streets. $100-250 USD

 Where to stay

 Scandic Falkoner - Oh yes, yet another Scandic.
-This one is located right next to Frederiksberg metro station, Frederiksberg Have and the Frederiksberg Centre- the area's biggest shopping mall. $100-300 USD.
+This one is located right next to Frederiksberg metro station, Frederiksberg Have park, and Frederiksberg Centre - the area's biggest shopping mall.
+It's pretty nice, very modern, and the rooms are big. $100-300 USD.

-Hotel Hans - Offering a boutique luxury experience, Hotel Hans is located right on the border between Frederiksberg and Nørrebro in a really picturesque old-world square. $110-250 USD.
+Hotel Hans - Offering a boutique luxury experience, Hotel Hans is located right on the border between Frederiksberg and Nørrebro overlooking a really picturesque square.
+It's all clean lines, dark colors, and a moody Scandinavian aesthetic. $130-250 USD.

 Other neighborhoods to consider